moqmar/gouda/README.md

 # Gouda.io
-The no-worries documentation tool
+> The no-worries documentation tool
+---

-Gouda (short for **GO** **U**nified **D**ocumentation **A**ggregator) is a static documentation generator that takes simple Markdown files and creates a nice looking static webpage from it.
+Gouda (short for **Go** **U**nified **D**ocumentation **A**ggregator) is a static documentation generator using Markdown, is extendable using plugins and can even import existing documentation from JSDoc, GoDoc and more in a great template.
+Besides the static generation, there will be a dynamic mode with a feature set similar to a lot of wiki software, which will also be available on a hosted plan.

 ## Download
-Give us a sec, we just started out.
-Give us a star and put the repo on your watch list to be the first to download gouda once we're ready.
+Wait a moment, we just started out.
+Give us a star and put the repo on your watch list to be the first to use gouda once we're ready!
+Binaries and documentation on installation and usage will be available with version 0.1.
+You can see on the [roadmap](ROADMAP.md) how far we already are.

 ## Planned features
-- Host your own website (free)
-- Hosted plan (`<project>.gouda.io`)
-    - 2€ per month and project (any team size)
-    - 3€ with own domain/deployment location
-- Online WYSIWYG editor (with git integration)
+- **Online WYSIWYG editor** (with git integration)
-- custom CSS, but no custom templates (→ consistency)
-- search
+- **Fast and advanced search**; lightweight search for statically generated documentation
-    - dynamic index
-    - static index
-- multi language
+- **Multi-Language**
+- **Fully automated index and sitemap generation**, with pagination ("next"/"previous" page) for book-style documentation
+- **Versioning** (using git commits/tags)
+- **PDF, ePub and MHTML generation**
+- **Custom CSS and templates**
+- Lots of awesome Markdown plugins that make the creation of beautiful documentation a breeze
+  - **Interactive REST toolbox** - prepare request templates, and let users modify and send them.
+Will also support various methods for authentication and shared fields.
-- versioning (git)
+  - **LaTeX Math**
-- GitHub integration (links to issues)
+  - **Graphing/Flow Charts/Sequence Diagrams/...** (with a graphical editor in the WYSIWYG editor)
+  - **Links to GitHub**, GitLab, Gogs, or Taiga artifacts (autocompletion in editor)
+  - **Hashtags** (autocompletion in editor)
+  - **Global bibliography** with citation/references (autocompletion in editor)

 ## Typical repository structure
 ```
 + docs/
   + examples.md
   + developers/